jack-bradshaw/Retrial/README.md

 That’s it!
 Your project can now use Retrial.

 ### Recording the dependency checksums
-To create the checksum record, run the 'recordDependencyChecksums' task:
+To create the checksum record, run the `recordDependencyChecksums` task:
 ```
 # On MacOS/Linux
 ./gradlew recordDependencyChecksums